ageorge95/WILLOW-chia-forks-instant-wallet-balance/README.md

   - works with both hardened & unhardened addresses, at the same time (meaning that for a given mnemonic it will check for funds in the first x hardened and unhardened addresses)
   - has a lite blockchain explorer which shows the last n transactions of a given mnemonic/ address/ set of addresses; works for both the normal and CATs (V1) wallets
   - can quickly show various information of a given mnemonic (the first x number of hardened/ unhardened addresses, the farmer address (aka the staking address) ...)
+  - Works with chia and with all chia forks
+  -
 - The tool needs:
   - a full node database (the full node service is not mandatory)